Looking for more fun ideas for your kids' cooking party? Add a few of these fun cooking party games to the menu and you might get a four-star review.

 Cookie Cutter Scavenger Hunt

 Before the party, hide several different shaped cookie cutters around the play area.
 Give the kids a list of the cookie cutters they must find.
 You can even get creative by giving hints instead of naming the shapes.
-For instance, instead of listing: “fish-shaped cookie cutter,” you can say “cookie cutter that swims in the ocean or can be found in a tank.”
+For instance, instead of listing: “fish-shaped cookie cutter,” you can say “cookie cutter that swims in the ocean or a tank.”
 Once the players have gathered all of the cookie cutters, they can begin using them to cut out the dough and bake their own cookies.

-Another kitchen scavenger hunt idea is to hide the utensils, ingredients and other items needed to complete a certain recipe.
+Another kitchen scavenger hunt idea is to hide the utensils, ingredients, and other items needed to complete a certain recipe.
 Kids must gather all the items in order to perform their cooking tasks.

 Table Setting Race

 To play this cooking party game, divide guests into two teams.
 Set up one folding table for each team, or, if you have a long dining table, assign one side of the table to each team.
 Give each team a set of items they will need, along with a diagram of how to set a formal table.
 The first team to set their table properly wins.

 Divide your party guests into teams.
 Give each team a recipe that you have printed with scrambled words for the ingredients and instructions.
 Teams have to unscramble the words and put the recipe in the right order.
 Once they can read their recipes, they must collect and prepare their ingredients according to the instructions.
 The first team to prepare their dish wins.

 Little Chef Race